Wills, Trusts & Probate

 How does a testamentary trust differ from a living trust?

-Can I change my testamentary trust once it is established?
+Can a testamentary trust be changed after it is created?

-Who can serve as a trustee for a testamentary trust?
+Who can serve as a trustee of a testamentary trust?

 How long does it take to set up a testamentary trust?